 It is very important to get a referral (approval in advance) from your PCP before you see a plan specialist or certain other providers (there are a few exceptions, see Section 2.2 for more information).
-If you do not have a referral before you get certain services, you may have to pay for these services yourself.
+If you do not have a referral (approval in advance) before you get services from a specialist, you may have to pay for the services yourself.
+If you do not have a referral (approval in advance) before you get services from a specialist, you may have to pay for the services yourself.

-For some types of services, your PCP, specialist, or other network provider may need to get approval in advance from our plan (this is called getting "prior authorization").
+For some types of services, your PCP, specialist or other network provider may need to get approval in advance from our plan (this is called getting "prior authorization").
 For more information about which services require prior authorization see Chapter 4, Section 2.1.